Skip to content

 export ANTHROPIC_DEFAULT_OPUS_MODEL="claude-opus-4-6"

-After making the change, reload your config with source ~/.zshrc or source ~/.bashrc, then restart Claude Code.
+After making changes, remember to reload the config (source ~/.zshrc or source ~/.bashrc), then restart Claude Code.

-For the full list of supported aliases and more background, see the Model Aliases guide.
+For the full alias list and background, see the Model Alias guide.

 Solution:

-1. Upgrade Claude Code to the latest version.
-Opus 4.7 is only supported from v2.1.111 onward.
-Run claude --version first — if it reports a lower version, upgrade before trying again (see the Install Claude Code section above; the native installer auto-updates, while Homebrew / WinGet require a manual upgrade command).
+1. Upgrade Claude Code to the latest version: Opus 4.7 is only officially supported starting from v2.1.111.
+Run claude --version first to check your version number; if it's below that value, upgrade (see the Installing Claude Code section above; native installs auto-update, while Homebrew / WinGet require running the upgrade command manually).

-2. Configure the model name correctly.
-Claude Code enforces a hardcoded check for Opus 4.7, so the model identifier must match exactly what it expects.
-Pick one of the following:
+2. Configure the model name correctly: Claude Code does hardcoded validation for Opus 4.7, so the model identifier must match exactly what it expects.
+Choose one of the following:

-• Option A (Recommended): Use the model alias.
-Following the Model Aliases guide, set the model to claude-opus-4-7:
+• Option A (recommended): use a model alias.
+Following the Model Alias guide above, set the model name to claude-opus-4-7:

 bash